 Table 3‑3crew composition

-Components | Steel house | Timber house | ||||
+Components | Steel House | Timber house | ||||

-Foreman | Laborer | Helper | Foreman | Laborer | Helper | |
+Foreman | Labourer | Helper | Foreman | Labourer | Helper | |

-Framing of eth 1st floor | 1 | 1 | 4 | 1 | 1 | 4 |
+Framing of the 1st floor | 1 | 1 | 4 | 1 | 1 | 4 |

 Framing of the 2nd floor | 1 | 1 | 5 | 1 | 1 | 5 |